After plowing his car into a crowd outside an LA nightclub, the driver was beaten and shot by bystanders, police say - Local News 8

 “From review of the video, he went up to the sidewalk further down and when he hit bystanders, it was an intentional act,” Fernandes told the LA Times.

-After the crash, bystanders pulled the driver from the vehicle and began assaulting him, according to Jeff Lee, a public information officer with the LAPD.
-During the altercation, one of the bystanders shot the driver, Lee said.

-First responders discovered the gunshot wound during a secondary assessment, said Capt.
+First responders discovered Ramirez had been shot during a secondary medical assessment, said Capt.
 Adam VanGerpen, public information officer for the Los Angeles Fire Department.

 The suspect, who police believe was intoxicated, was taken to the hospital for surgery, a law enforcement official briefed on the situation previously told CNN.